How many calories does one cup of Whole Moong Dal Soup have?

 8. Diabetic Soups

-2. Fiber : Dietary fiber reduce the risk of heart disease, prevent the spike in blood sugar levels and hence super for diabetics.
+2. Fiber : Dietary fiber reduces the risk of heart disease, prevents the spike in blood sugar levels and hence super for diabetics.
 Consume more fruits, vegetables, moong, oats, matki, whole grains.
+20% of RDA.

 Note : a recipe is deemed high in a Vitamin or mineral if it meets 20% and above the recommended daily allowance based on a 2,000 calorie diet.